bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/ChromaticDispersionTolerance_1GC7m4ctzEMR6sRVs2$Rji/Documentation.md

-Indicates the tolerance of chromatic dispersion of the optical transport networking (OTN) system.
+Indicates the tolerance of chromatic dispersion of the transport equipment.
+The value is defined by picosecond per nanometer (ps/nm).